melsincostan/aoc2023/README.md

 - This was fun, after the frustration of not figuring out day 12 and of figuring out a potentially correct raycaster for part 2 of day 10 (My problem was casting a ray to the top-left corner of each tile, which would end up in edge cases with L-shapes in the loop at that point.
 I might go around and reimplement it someday).
 - Part 2: Having tests helped out with debugging.
 - Part 2: I'm decently happy with that solution.
 It feels somewhat elegant and doesn't seem to be adding /too/ much complexity

+### Day 14

+- Part 1: This was fun to implement, especially the sliding the rocks around!
+- Part 2: Tried with memoization first, it was too slow
+- Part 2: Solved by finding a cycle of weights repeating, it has to repeat at least 4 times, with the series saved up to that point and a HashMap to have occurences of each weight.
+The final weight can then be calculated with the position in the cycle of the amount of iterations and the start offset of the cycle.